Investor Visa (Category 2)

-You must be able to invest NZ$3,000,000 in New Zealand.
-To be acceptable, investment must be made in lawful enterprises or managed funds, be able to make a commercial return, have the potential to contribute to the country’s economy and has to be made in New Zealand Dollars (NZD).
+You must be able to invest NZ$3,000,000 in New Zealand within four years.
+To be acceptable, the investment must be made in lawful enterprises or managed funds, be able to make a commercial return, have the potential to contribute to the country’s economy and has to be made in New Zealand Dollars (NZD).

 The investment cannot be made in properties for personal use, such as a home, a boat or a car.